ENGAGING WITH PROBLEM KETAMINE USERS:

 Although ketamine is not used as a primary anaesthetic in humans it is more widely used in veterinary surgery, which is probably where the popular ‘horse tranquilliser’ misnomer has arisen.
 As a marketing ploy, something that could knock out a horse sounds like a winner for dealers.
 Even though it is mainly used on a wide range of small animals, ‘hamster tranquilliser’ just doesn’t have the same ring to it.

 The non-medical use of ketamine became popular in the UK in the early 1990s rave scene, often sold in tablet form as ecstasy.
-These days ketamine is usually sold as ketamine and comes as a white powder which can be snorted (most common), swallowed (less common as it takes too long to work and acts as a laxative!), smoked (rare, as it tastes awful and wears off too quickly) or injected (very rare and not recommended).
+These days ketamine is usually sold as ketamine and comes as a white powder that can be snorted (most common), swallowed (less common as it takes too long to work and acts as a laxative!), smoked (rare, as it tastes awful and wears off too quickly) or injected (very rare and not recommended).

 When snorted, the effects begin within a few minutes and last around 30-45 minutes, depending on how much is taken.
 A common method in a club would be to dip the end of a key into the bag of powder and sniff a small amount (around 200mg) from the tip, known as ‘keying’.
 This short duration of action leads to re-dosing at regular intervals throughout the night.
 If swallowed, the effects begin around 15-30 minutes and last for 1-3 hours.